TimoSavi/ceif/README.md

 2. Most ***p***s tend to accumulated where the data is already at beginning of the building of trees

 The ***p*** selection area is effectively an enlarged sample point area and not rectangular area which can cause anomalies.

+#### Nearest training point distance in leaf nodes
+The relative distance between analysed point and nearest node training data point is calculated in leaf nodes.
+The absolute distance is scaled to relative distance using average sample distance in tree.
+If relative distance is larger than average then the score is reduced and if distance is smaller the score is incremented.

 The scale of dimension attribute values can be adjusted too, see the [tweaking document](docs/tweaking.md) for details.